vpayno/exercism-workspace/go/card-tricks/cards-doc.md

 func GetItem(slice []int, index int) int
 ```

-GetItem retrieves an item from a slice at given position\.
-If the index is out of range\, we want it to return \-1\.
+GetItem retrieves an item from a slice at given position.
+If the index is out of range, we want it to return \-1.

 <details><summary>Example</summary>
 <p>